 Simon Gagne announced his retirement on Sept.
 15, 2015, after 822 NHL games.
 He was originally drafted by the Flyers in the first round (22nd overall) of the 1998 NHL Entry Draft.

 He spent his first 10 seasons with Philadelphia, scoring 259 goals and 524 points.
 After a season with the Tampa Bay Lightning, Gagne won the Stanley Cup with the Los Angeles Kings in 2011-12.
 The following season he was traded back to the Flyers.
 He finished out his career with one final season with the Bruins in 2014-15.

 Happy Birthday to You

-There have been 22 players who have skated at least one game in the NHL born on this date.
+There have been 24 players who have skated at least one game in the NHL born on this date.
 The first to do so was Emory Sparrow, born on Sept.
-15, 1898, who played in eight games for the Bruins in 1925.
-The most recent was David Wolf, who turns 31 today.
-He played in three games for the Calgary Flames in 2015.
+15, 1898, who played eight games for the Bruins in 1925.
+The most recent was Semyon Der-Arguchintsev who dressed in one game for the Maple Leafs last season.

 There are currently no Hall of Famers born on this date, but that will change soon.
 Patrick Marleau was born on Sept.
-15, 1979, and will be taking his place in Toronto soon enough.
-He has 562 goals and 1,118 points in 1,723 games played with the San Jose Sharks, Maple Leafs and Pittsburgh Penguins.
+15, 1979, and will soon be taking his place in Toronto.
+He had 566 goals and 1,197 points in 1,779 games, the most in NHL history, with the San Jose Sharks, Maple Leafs, and Pittsburgh Penguins.

-Other notable players celebrating birthdays today include Jerry Korab (72), Richard Brodeur (68), Ken Houston (67) and Ralph Klassen (65).
+Other notable players celebrating birthdays today include Jerry Korab (75), Richard Brodeur (71), Joel Quenneville (65), and the late Ken Houston and Ralph Klassen.